mikejacktzen/MultCal2Sim/README.md

 MultCal2Sim
 ===========

 The `MultCal2Sim` package for R has tools to perform calibration with pre-computed estimates.
 MultCal2Sim will calibrate initial estimates from the first data source onto estimated reference control-totals from the second data source.
 There are two choices of computation tools available, post-stratification and raking.
-For methodological details see \[@writeupmcs\].
+See presentation slides here https://ucla.box.com/v/multcal2sim-slides

 Installation
 ------------